Trade Promotions

 Conclusion

-CPG manufacturers and retailers spend vast time and resources managing trade promotions.
+CPG manufacturers and retailers spend vast amounts of time and resources managing trade promotions.
 Yet many promotions fail to generate any ROI or positively impact sales.
-This blog post provided 5 result-driven tips that teams can utilize to ensure rewarding trade promotions management.
+This blog post provides 5 result-driven tips that teams can utilize to ensure rewarding trade promotions management.

 Expertise Accelerated